Churches pushing for reopening, want to be deemed ‘essential’

 Pastor Scott Van Kirk says he will hold his Sunday services at Calvary Chape in Senca Falls outside, for now.

-“We are just here to encourage those who are in authority to take the church leaders as partners, as lead said in this process and to trust us just as we are trusting them to handled to crisis in a proper manner,” said Scott Van Kirk assistance pastor at Calvary Chape in Senca Falls.
+“We are just here to encourage those who are in authority to take the church leaders as partners, as lead said in this process and to trust us just as we are trusting them to handled to crisis in a proper manner,” Van Kirk said.

 Leaders say that high risk or elderly members will still need to stay home even if churches are allowed to reopen and most leaders you heard from will continue to do online services.